Short overview of the asylum procedure

 Admissibility of a subsequent application/new elements: When a rejected asylum seeker submits a subsequent application or new elements to the initial claim, the Asylum Service examines the admissibility of such an application or elements.
 During the admissibility procedure the person does not have access to reception conditions.

 Since the amendments of October 2020, the Asylum Service issues a single asylum and returns decision.
-For cases examined under the regular procedure, the returns decision is automatically suspended once an appeal is submitted.
-However, for all other decisions, an appeal does not have automatic suspensive effect and a separate application must be submitted to the IPAC requesting the right to remain pending the examination of the appeal.[13]
+For cases examined under the regular procedure, the return decision is automatically suspended once an appeal is submitted.
+However, for all other decisions, an appeal does not have automatic suspensive effect and a separate application must be submitted to the IPAC requesting the right to remain pending the examination of the appeal.[11]

 The IPAC examines both points of law and fact for asylum applications and detention cases.
-In cases of family reunification, the Court considered that it only has jurisdiction to examine points of Law and not substance.
-For cases relating to other areas of the Refugee Law it has yet to be clarified whether the Court examines points of law and fact, as no cases have been brought before the court.
+In cases of family reunification, the Court considered that it only has jurisdiction to examine points of law and not substance.
+For cases relating to other areas of the Refugee Law, it has yet to be clarified whether the Court examines points of law and fact, as no cases have been brought before the court.

 If the IPAC accepts the appeal, the decision of the Asylum Service will be cancelled.
 According to the Law, the Court may return the decision to the Asylum service for review, or directly grant refugee status or subsidiary protection.[12]